Aivean/renamer/readme.md

-This script doesn't much functionality by itself, but instead it allows you to leverage the power of your favorite text editor or IDE.
+This script doesn't provide much functionality by itself, but instead it leverages the power of your favorite text editor or IDE.

 Demo worth a thousand words